tharindurb/PRIME/bin/README.md

 # PEAP - Executing the pipeline
 <p align="justify">The main data extraction pipeline of PEAP can be executed using the PEAP.jar file provided.
-You need to include the following dependencies before executing the pipeline. </p>
+You need to include the following dependency jars into the <strong>libs</strong> folder before executing the pipeline. </p>
 <ol>
   <li>stanford-corenlp:3.6.0</li>
   <li>stanford-corenlp:models:3.6.0</li>